-Where this system is used, if a driver passes a medical examination conducted in accordance with Schedule 1 then we would expect 'F1' or 'F2' to be recorded if that driver was to continue to be deployed on driving duties by the train operator.
-The use of U1 or U2 would mean that although the driver was not fit for train driving duties, the driver could be deployed on other duties.
+Where this system is used, if a driver passes a medical examination conducted in accordance with Schedule 1 then we would expect 'F1' or 'F2' to be recorded if that

-2.19 The recognised doctor should ensure that the results of a medical examination are clearly and promptly communicated to the train operator so that the train operator can inform the driver about the results, particularly if a driver has failed a medical examination and the next steps after failing the medical examination.

-- 2.20 The doctor and any other clinician who may have contributed to the medical examination should record the actual test results as well as 'pass' or 'fail' against each element ready for the final review by the recognised doctor.
+- 2.19 The recognised doctor should ensure that the outcome of a medical examination is clearly and promptly communicated to the train operator so that the train operator can inform the driver about it.
+This is particularly important if a driver has failed a medical examination as the operator will need to remove the driver from driving duties. - 2.20 The doctor and any other clinician who may have contributed to the medical examination should record the actual test results as well as 'pass' or 'fail' against each element ready for the final review by the recognised doctor.
 If there are differences in clinical opinion following an examination these should be discussed and a final decision on the driver's fitness should be reached by the recognised doctor before the outcome of the examination is communicated to the train operator.
-The results of medical examinations form part of the employee health record and should include the clinical findings, any decision made on those findings and the information given to the employee.
-These elements are further described in the Good Medical Practice document published by the General Medical Council is available at https://www.gmc-uk.org/-/media/documents/good-medical-practice----english-1215\pdf-51527435.pdf. - 2.21 If a recognised doctor considers that a driver should seek their GP's advice on medical matters, which are beyond the scope of the TDLCR medical examination, the reasoning for this should be clearly explained to the driver.
+The results of medical examinations form part of the employee health record and should include the clinical findings, any decision made on those findings, and the information given to the employee.
+These elements are further described in the Good Medical Practice document published by the General Medical Council, which is available on their website. - 2.21 If a recognised doctor considers that a driver should seek their GP's advice on medical matters, which are beyond the scope of the TDLCR medical examination, the reasoning for this should be clearly explained to the driver.
 In cases where there is doubt as to the driver's medical fitness to drive trains, the recognised doctor should make clear recommendations for follow up examinations and/or tests.